 The bridge was designed by Theophile Seyrig, a disciple of Gustave Eiffel, who along with his mentor previously worked on the Maria Pia Bridge railway bridge, which is also located in Porto.
 This is probably why both bridges might remind you of a particular world-famous tower.

-While you can walk on both the lower and upper decks of the bridge, I recommend the latter simply for the views of both the Douro river and the city.
+While you can walk on both the lower and upper decks of the bridge, I recommend the latter simply for the views of both the Douro River and the city.

 04. Wine

-The city of Porto is famous for its port wine (also known as vinho do Porto).
 But interestingly enough, this sweet red wine doesn’t actually come from Porto, yet it’s produced in the Upper Douro Valley, about 100 km (approx. 62 miles) away.
 Though, during your visit to Porto, you’ll find plenty of places where you can taste it.

-For wine lovers, I would also recommend going to Vila Nova de Gaia (Gaia) and embarking on a cellar guided tour or even staying at one of the wine hotels across Portugal.
+For wine lovers, I would also recommend going to Vila Nova de Gaia (Gaia) and embarking on a cellar-guided tour or even staying at one of the wine hotels across Portugal.

 05. It’s a great choice for city breaks